oracle/graaljs/README.md

 ## Documentation

 Extensive documentation is available on [graalvm.org](https://www.graalvm.org/): see [Getting Started](https://www.graalvm.org/docs/getting-started/) and the more extensive [JavaScript and Node.js Reference Manual](https://www.graalvm.org/reference-manual/js/).
-In addition there is documentation in the source code repository in the [`docs`](https://github.com/graalvm/graaljs/tree/master/docs) folder, for [users](https://github.com/graalvm/graaljs/tree/master/docs/user) and [contributors](https://github.com/graalvm/graaljs/tree/master/docs/contributor).
+In addition, there is documentation in the source code repository in the [`docs`](https://github.com/graalvm/graaljs/tree/master/docs) directory, for [users](https://github.com/graalvm/graaljs/tree/master/docs/user) and [contributors](https://github.com/graalvm/graaljs/tree/master/docs/contributor).

 For contributors, a guide how to build GraalVM JavaScript from source code can be found in [`Building.md`](https://github.com/graalvm/graaljs/tree/master/docs/Building.md).